I have questions about the menstrual cup

 If you don't want to worry about emptying your cup often during the first days of your period and/or when you have heavier flow, we recommend using size 2.
 Because it has a larger diameter than size 1, you can leave it in for longer.
 But if you're not comfortable with using the larger size, you can always use size 1 and simply empty it more often if necessary.

 Our manufacturer has obtained ISO 13485:2003 certification.
-This confirms that its quality management system meets the requirements of this internationally recognized standard, which was developed for organizations that manufacture medical devices.
+This confirms that its quality management system meets the standards for the production of medical devices.
+It is the most widely recognised quality standard in the world for medical devices.

 Two criteria guarantee the quality of our menstrual cup: medical and platinum.

-As its name suggests, platinum silicone is a type of silicone that uses platinum as a catalyst.
-Platinum is a very stable, rare metal, with a melting point above 1,750°C. The other, more frequently used method for making silicone involves using peroxides.
+Platinum silicone is – as its name indicates – a type of silicone that uses platinum as a catalyst.
+Platinum is a very rare, very stable metal, with a melting point above 1750° C. The other, more frequently used method for making silicone involves using peroxides.
 This method is cheaper, but the resulting silicone is less stable.
-Platinum silicone does not have the same health risks as peroxide silicone, which can release volatile organic compounds.
+Platinum silicone does not present the health risks of peroxide silicone, which can release volatile organic compounds.

-For hygiene reasons, we cannot exchange our menstrual cups.
-But if you're not sure which size to order, just get in touch and we'll be happy to help!
+For hygiene reasons, we don't accept exchanges for our menstrual cups.
+So, if you're not sure which size to order, just get in touch.
+We'll be glad to help !

-You can trim or cut off the stem if you don't need it ! :)
+Yes, you can trim the stem if you find it is too long.